aaugustin/django-sesame/docs/topics.rst

     If a token is compromised, your only options are to deactivate the user or to invalidate all tokens for all users.

-.. admonition:: Invalidation on password change is less needed when tokens expire
-        quickly.
-    :class: tip

-    For example, if you rely on short-lived tokens to validate the email address in a sign up process and you don't know whether validation will occur before or after initializing the password, you need to disable invalidation.
-That's fine from a security perspective.

 Inactive user
 .............